-The General Fund balance at the end of 2006/2007 is £1.92m.
+The General Fund balance at the end of 2006/2007 was £1.78m.
 This compares to the estimated balance in the revised Budget Strategy of £1.71m.
 The Council has an objective to achieve a balanced budget over its 5 year budget strategy.